PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 And then import it when you need to use.

 Go also has ways to import and export from other packages, but that's it.
 Import and export from packages, not other files.
 Other files in your project with the same `package <name>` specified in them have everything shared among them, which, in my humble opinion, is not good.
-Globals was a **huge** problem in JavaScript world, and that's the reason we have modules now in JS(After 10 years od people making their own module systems.
+Globals was a **huge** problem in JavaScript world, and that's the reason we have modules now in JS(After 10 years of people making their own module systems.
 Yup, the problem was **that** big).

 Now, I have a feeling file based module system probably won't come to Go anytime soon, but still, if you can do it Golang folks... 🥲